 A chemical peel is a skin treatment that can reduce the appearance of acne, scarring, wrinkles, and sun damage.
 They work differently based on how deeply they exfoliate the skin.

 The acid removes a uniform amount of damaged skin cells across the treatment area.
 When done appropriately, this allows the skin to heal, with

-A chemical peel removes a controlled amount of skin cells from the epidermis.
+All chemical peels remove a controlled amount of skin cells from the epidermis.
 A stronger peel may also remove a small part of the dermis.

 During a chemical peel, a dermatologist applies an exfoliant acid — first to the thicker areas of skin, such as the chin, nose, and cheeks, and then to the thinner areas around the eyes and mouth.

 After the chemical peel, the dermatologist may use cool saline compresses to remove any remaining exfoliant.